12 Insider Reasons to Visit St. Augustine in September

 - On September weekends at the Bayfront Westcott House, guests can stay Friday and Saturday at regular rates, and add Thursday or Sunday for just $99 + enjoy some free goodies.

 - Use the promo code: ADVPUR to save 15% when you book 2 or more nights at The Collector, promo code: SELECT to save 15% and receive 2 complimentary cocktails on select dates, and promo code: ARRIVE when you book 2+ nights Sunday through Thursday to get 2 free cocktails and free valet parking.

-- When you book 2 nights mid-week at St. Francis Inn B&B or Casa de Suenos B&B type in offer code: Midweek Special for a free sunset sail on the Schooner Freedom, and a free $30 gift certificate to Meehan's Irish Pub.
+- When you book 2 nights mid-week at the regular rate at St. Francis Inn B&B or Casa de Suenos B&B type in offer code: Dream It for a free sunset sail on the Schooner Freedom, and a free $30 gift certificate to Meehan's Irish Pub.

 - Book 2 or more nights with At Journey's End B&B and get $10 off the regular rate for each night.

-- Stay at the St. George Inn during easy season and get a complimentary glass of wine and keepsake Bin 39 wine glass.
+- Stay at the St. George Inn during easy season and get a complimentary glass of champagne.

 3. It’s Still Warm Outside...

 Even with the more-than-occasional September shower, the month is still warm and sunny in St. Augustine.
 The average temperatures decrease as the month goes on, but the average low on the last day of the month is still in the comfortable 70s.
 If you were hoping to hang pool side and check out some places to swim, you still have a chance to!
 The water is usually around 80 degrees in September—pretty warm compared to the 65 degree norm in the northeastern states.
 The warmer temperatures allow for beach days even late into the fall, and you know you want to take advantage of that.